AFRICAN PEOPLE AND EDUCATION

 Essentially, our mission should be that of establishing our own educational agenda that is based on creating a new educational ethos.
 The present ethos instills in African children in America the idea that if you go to school and get an education you will get a job.
 We should know by now that there is not necessarily a correlation between going to school and getting a job.
 It definitely has nothing to do with the upliftment of our race.

-The task of re-conceptualizing a new educational ethos is to understand that the mission of our education should be to make a whole people again as the Reparations Movement is demanding.
+The task of re-conceptualizing a new educational ethos is to understand that the mission of our education should be to make a whole people again.
 Making us whole again is a process that defines education in the context of our own political, economic, cultural, and spiritual needs.

 Succinctly stated, our purpose for becoming educated should be one of helping to build a movement to liberate us from the oppression of white supremacy and racism so that we can build a new social, political, cultural, economic, and spiritual order for ourselves as we struggle to link up with African people around the world.